Overtime Pay Update: 1.3 Million More Americans Included

 Seek Legal Assistance

-If you have been improperly classified as an overtime-exempt or nonexempt employee, contact the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you have been improperly classified as an overtime-exempt or nonexempt employee, contact the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.